Gisela of Swabia: Queen and empress

 Gisela's third marriage, which took place before January 1017, was to Conrad II, who was elected king of Germany in 1024 and became emperor of the Holy Roman Empire in 1027.
 According to Thietmar of Merseburg, Archbishop Aribo of Mainz refused to crown her as queen because Gisela and Conrad were too closely related, the couple both descending from King Henry the Fowler.
 She was instead crowned and anointed thirteen days after Conrad's coronation by Archbishop Pilgrim of Cologne.
-The Liber Generationum (a text about generations from the Creation to Jesus Christ) was read — a ritual of great importance, symbolizing the birth of a new dynasty.
+The Liber Generationum (a text about generations from the Creation to Jesus Christ) was read—a ritual of great importance, symbolizing the birth of a new dynasty.
 For the same reason, Henry II replaced her as her son's regent with Poppo of Trier, which became the source of conflict between Conrad and Henry.

 Gisela played an active part in politics, attending Imperial councils.
 Also, she participated in several synods of the church.
-She took care of her sister Matilda's daughters Sophie and Beatrice, who later ruled Bar and Tuscany respectively.
+She took care of her sister Matilda's daughters Sophie and Beatrice, who later ruled Bar and Tuscany, respectively.

-In 1027, she mediated between Conrad and King Rudolph III of Burgundy, her uncle, leading to a peace agreement in Mutten, near Basle.
+In 1027, she mediated between Conrad and King Rudolph III of Burgundy, her uncle, leading to a peace agreement in Mutten, near Basel.
 Rudolph recognized her husband's right of succession in Burgundy.

-She tried to mediated between Conrad and her son Ernest II, Duke of Swabia, who repeatedly rebelled against his stepfather.
+She tried to mediate between Conrad and her son Ernest II, Duke of Swabia, who repeatedly rebelled against his stepfather.
 All her efforts broke down though, when in 1030, Ernest refused to act against his friend and vassal Werner of Kyburg and impose peace.
 She had to give up and swear a public oath not to take revenge should any measure be taken against her son, who had received an imperial ban.
 In the end, Ernest lost his life fighting against Count Manegold, who was charged by Bishop Warmann of Constance (the guardian of Hermann, her younger son who had become the new duke by then) to reestablish the peace breached by Ernest, Werner and their men.

 In 1032, she interceded successfully on the behalf of King Mieszko II Lambert, who regained the favour of Conrad.

 She was a long-time donor and patron of the Speyer Cathedral, paying close attention to the development of her family's memorial culture there.

 After Conrad's death in 1039, she and her son Henry III led the mourning progression.

 During the 1030s, she played an important role as the patron of the new church reform movement.
 In 1037, she ruled as regent on behalf of Conrad who returned to Italy to deal with a new crisis.

 The empress died of dysentery at the Imperial Palace of Goslar in 1043.
 She is interred in the grotto of Speyer Cathedral, Germany along with several emperors and other members of the imperial family.